Regional Jobs and Infrastructure Fund – Regional Jobs Fund (RJF)

 The Fund aims to improve regional capacity, innovation and capitalise on the potential of emerging industry sectors, particularly the government’s priority areas and new export markets.
 It is part of the $500 million Regional Jobs and Infrastructure Fund which will invest in growing jobs, building infrastructure and strengthening communities in regional Victoria.

-The program will provide support for strategic projects and infrastructure through the following four public grant program streams:
+The program will provide support for strategic projects and infrastructure through the following five program streams:

 Who Can Apply